 We encourage you to foster your creative passion and shape your future career path through complementary study areas.
 Some examples are:

 - the entertainment industries major with minors chosen from performance events and festivals, digital media, public relations or marketing to work as an executive producer or entertainment marketing professional

 - a creative and professional writing major with one of the literature-based second majors or minors to prepare you for a career in publishing

-- study pathways that prepare you for further study including honours.
+- study pathways that prepare you for further study including honours and masters.

 Design your own degree

 Your BCI core units provide you with well-developed communication, project management and digital media skills, an up-to-date insight into the creative economy, and an appreciation of creative collaboration.
 Creative industries Work Integrated Learning (WIL) units in your final year will prepare you for your creative career as an entrepreneur, consultant, project manager or creative professional, or give you the hunger for higher degree research.

 You will choose a creative industries major and may select a second major to develop a significant depth of knowledge and skill in two discipline areas.
 Alternatively, you might prefer to develop a wide breadth of knowledge across three discipline areas by adding two minors to your chosen creative industries major.

 You will undertake two BCI core units, which provide you with well-developed communication skills and teach you how leading creative industries practitioners exploit their creativity for commercial and artistic gain.
 Study in your majors and/or minors commences from your first semester, so you take control of your creative direction from day one.

 You will continue your studies in your major(s) and/or minor(s) and enhance your career prospects by undertaking two further BCI core units in visual communication and project management.